Seikan Tunnel: History

+The idea to connect the islands of Honshu and Hokkaido by a fixed link was proposed by the Imperial Japanese Army in the late 1920s for strategic reasons and was part of the army's idea of linking the Japanese main islands with Japanese-held Korea and the Sakhalin Islands, the latter then being divided with Japan and the Soviet Union.

-Connecting the islands Honshu and Hokkaido by a fixed link had been considered since the Taishō period (1912–25), but serious surveying commenced only in 1946, induced by the loss of overseas territory at the end of World War II and the need to accommodate returnees.
+The tunnel plan was handed over to the Ministry of Railways in 1946, with preliminary geological surveys and feasibility studies beginning on 24 April of that year induced by the loss of overseas territory at the end of World War II and the need to accommodate returnees.
 In 1954, five ferries, including the Tōya Maru, sank in the Tsugaru Strait during a typhoon, killing 1,430 passengers.
 The following year, Japanese National Railways (JNR) expedited the tunnel feasibility study.
-Also of concern was the increasing traffic between the two islands.
-A booming economy saw traffic levels on the JNR-operated Seikan Ferry double to 4,040,000 passengers/year from 1955 to 1965, and cargo levels rose 1.7 times to 6,240,000 tonnes/year.
+Also of concern was increasing traffic between the two islands; a booming economy saw traffic levels on the JNR-operated Seikan Ferry double to 4,040,000 passengers a year from 1955 to 1965, and cargo levels rose 1.7 times to 6,240,000 tonnes a year.
 Inter-island traffic forecast projections made in 1971 predicted increasing growth that would eventually outstrip the ability of the ferry pier facility, which was constrained by geographical conditions.

+On 22 March 1964, the Japan Railway Construction Public Corporation was established, and excavation work began that year.
 In September 1971, the decision was made to commence work on the tunnel.
-A Shinkansen-capable cross section was selected, with plans to extend the Shinkansen network.
-Arduous construction in difficult geological conditions proceeded.
-Thirty-four workers were killed during construction.
-On 27 January 1983, Japanese Prime Minister Yasuhiro Nakasone pressed a switch that set off a blast that completed the pilot tunnel.
-Similarly on 10 March 1985, Minister of Transport Tokuo Yamashita symbolically bored through the main tunnel.
+Drilling began in 1972 from both sides—Hamana on the northern tip of Honshu, and Yunosato in Hokkaido.
+To avoid danger from earthquakes, the tunnel goes through dense volcanic rock.
+The tunnel was constructed using conventional construction methods, including blasting with the New Austrian tunneling method (NATM) and tunnel boring machines (TBMs).
+A Shinkansen-capable cross section was selected with plans to extend the Shinkansen network.
+Arduous construction in difficult geological conditions proceeded despite multiple challenges including drilling difficulties, tunnel floodings, and the 1973 oil crisis, which delayed completion of the tunnel.
+34 workers were killed during construction.

-The necessity for the project was questioned at times during construction, as the 1971 traffic predictions were overestimates.
+The necessity for the project was questioned at times during construction, as ferry traffic predictions made in 1971 were overestimates.
 Instead of the traffic rate increasing as predicted to a peak in 1985, it peaked earlier in 1978 and then proceeded to decrease.
-The decrease was attributed to the slowdown in Japan's economy since the first oil crisis in 1973 and to advances made in air transport facilities and longer-range sea transport.
+The decrease was attributed to the slowdown in Japan's economy since the 1973 oil crisis and to advances made in air transport facilities and longer-range sea transport.
+Construction had begun during the heyday of the Seikan ferry route, but the ferry became mostly supplanted by air travel.
+On the freight side, due to the deterioration of labour-management relations at JNR at the time, including frequent strikes and legal compliance struggles, freight rail transportation stagnated and lost market share to ferries and coastal shipping.